Business Reorganization & Restructuring

 There are specific reasons that lead a company to restructure.
 Most of these reasons are based on the need to reduce the costs of running a business as well as ensuring the company is making business sense in the field.

 - Weed out some dead wood, including inside the board: Some organizations are run by boards that aren’t in tune with the mission of the organization.
 Restructuring helps introduce some new energy and new ideas in running the company.
-It also helps in reducing the influence of some board members who have not had a significant impact on the team.
+It also helps in reducing the influence of some board members who have not had a significant or positive impact on the team.